grpc/grpc-go/cmd/protoc-gen-go-grpc/README.md

 an instance of the new generated `Service` struct type.  *This has drawbacks,
 however: `New<Service>Service` accepts any parameter, and does not panic or error if any methods are missing, are misspelled, or have the wrong signature.*
+These methods will return an UNIMPLEMENTED status if called by a client.

 `Unstable<Service>Service` allows for asserting that a type properly implements all methods of a service.
 It is generated with the name `Unstable` to denote